f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

   * **Continue** (request continues to origin).
 You can choose to add a header to requests going to the origin for reporting purposes.
 Header definition is on next screen.
   * **Redirect​**.
 Provide the appropriate Status Code and URI
   * **Block**.
 Provide the Status Code, Content Type, and Response message

+  Note: Mobile clients only allow Continue and Block.
+If you select Web and Mobile Client, you can select mitigation actions for each client type.
+  Note2: If you select Web and Mobile Client, you will need to enter a MObile Request Identifier Header, when enabling Mobile SDK Settings later in the configuration.

 |lab1_updated13|
 |lab1_updated14|